senesis/sandbox/compatibility_with_CliMAF.md

 ## Abstract
 CliMAF is largely compatible with the IS-ENES3 standard interface, and this was demonstrated by an actual implementation using the parent interface (ESMValTool's).
 It is thus possible to execute a script that uses the standard interface from CliMAF.
-However, CLiMAF looses its smart cache functionnality when executing a script using the standard interface: it cannot handle script outputs in its cache because the standard interface does not describe script outputs.
+However, CLiMAF looses its smart cache functionnality when executing a script using the standard interface: it cannot handle script outputs in its cache because the standard interface does not describe script outputs before script execution.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**